llm-workflow-engine/llm-workflow-engine/README.md

-# ChatGPT Wrapper
+# ChatGPT CLI and Python Wrapper

-ChatGPT Wrapper is an open-source tool unofficial API that lets you interact with ChatGPT in Python and from Terminal.
+ChatGPT Wrapper is an open-source tool unofficial API that lets you interact with ChatGPT in Python and as a CLI.

 ## Highlights